-This post is the fifth in my “Phantastic Philadelphia Field Trip Ideas” series.
+This post is the sixth in my “Phantastic Philadelphia Field Trip Ideas” series.

 - To see “Phantastic Philadelphia Field Trips” Part I, click HERE.